kazurayam/ProxyAutoConfigBasedWebDriverFactory/README.md

 What is PAC?
 See https://en.wikipedia.org/wiki/Proxy_auto-config

-So I want to, when I execute test cases, launch browsers from Katalon Studio so that browsers to employ the PAC script provided my network administrators.
+So I want to, when I execute test cases, launch browsers from Katalon Studio so that browsers employ the PAC script provided by my network administrators.

 # How to solve it

-I can not rely on `WebUI.openBrowser()` any longer.
+I can not rely on Katalon's built-in `WebUI.openBrowser()` instruction any longer.
+I need to lauch browsers for myself specifying options in detail.

 I have developed a custom Groovy class `com.kazurayam.katalon.ProxyAutoConfigBasedWebDriverFactory`.
 This is a factory class with which you can launch Firefox/Chrome browser with the PAC is configured.